ovidiuch/flatris/README.md

 ### GamePanel

 The game panel contains:

 - The next Tetrimono to be inserted
 - The score and lines cleared
 - Start or pause/resume controls

+It is displayed on the right side of the game.

 - [Check out code](src/components/game-panel.jsx)